ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 The long-term group name used for free-tier Farm access will be changing.
 The new group name will be `publicgrp`, but the description in Hippo will remain the same (`CA&ES Free Tier sponsored by Adam Getchell`).
-All users in the previous group have been automatically transitioned.
+All users in the previous group will be automatically transitioned.

 ### New Login Node